cadop/dhart/README.md

 Welcome to DHART:a C++ package with interfaces to Python, C, and C# for  Design, Humans, Analysis, and RoboTics.

 There are a few components to the package, but the main focus is in providing fast ray-casting interfaces for python and C# for a variety of analysis and evaluation techniques.
-Generally, you should be able to build a grid-like structure of the floors for a 3D model, calculate shortest paths by distance and custom metrics, and use these tools inside of a variety of programs such as Unity, Rhino, Revit, and more.
+Generally, you should be able to build a grid-like structure of the floors for a 3D model, calculate shortest paths by distance/visibility/energy and custom metrics, and use these tools inside of a variety of programs such as Unity, Rhino, Revit, and more.

 We have extensive documentation on the API, and welcome new contributions and bug fixes.
 Please make sure to take a look at the contributing guide.